-Any Cross Zonal Capacity that is available after Intraday Gate Closure Time can be used for cross-border Balancing.
+Any Cross Zonal Capacity that is available after Intraday Cross Zonal Gate Closure Time can be used for cross-border Balancing.
 Chapter 4 of the NC EB, however, also foresees the possibility of reservation of Cross Zonal Capacity for Balancing purposes in earlier timeframes.
-The TSOs do not get exclusive access to Cross Zonal Capacity for the Exchange of Balancing Services or Sharing of Balancing Reserves without providing the Cross Zonal Capacity to the market, but TSOs can use the Probabilistic Approach or the approaches for the reservation of Cross Zonal Capacity as described in the NC EB and pay for the reservation.
+The TSOs do not get exclusive access to Cross Zonal Capacity for the Exchange of Balancing Services or Sharing of Reserves without providing the Cross Zonal Capacity to the market, but TSOs can use the probabilistic approach or the approaches for the reservation of Cross Zonal Capacity as described in the NC EB and pay for the reservation.
+In case where the TSO-BSP Model has been implemented, BRPs who own Cross Zonal Capacity are allowed to reserve it for the Exchange of Balancing Capacity as described in Chapter 4.